This is the multi-page printable view of this section. Click here to print.

 # Public facing URL of Jaeger

-Minimally, you must provide spec.external_services.tracing.in_cluster_url to enable Kiali features that use distributed tracing data.
+Minimally, you must provide spec.external_services.tracing.internal_url to enable Kiali features that use distributed tracing data.
 However, Kiali can provide contextual links that users can use to jump to the Jaeger console to inspect tracing data more in depth.
-For these links to be available you need to set the spec.external_services.tracing.url to the URL where you expose Jaeger outside the cluster.
+For these links to be available you need to set the spec.external_services.tracing.external_url to the URL where you expose Jaeger outside the cluster.

 3.2 - Grafana Tempo